Table of Contents

 - Compression Socks.
 These are socks available for men and women to minimize aching legs.
 They are specially designed to apply pressure to the lower legs and help maintain blood flow.
 If you have varicose veins, you can put these socks on when you get home from school to reduce discomfort and swelling.

 - Foot Creams and lotions.
 Since the skin on the feet is thicker than any other area of the body, you’ll need a specialized foot cream to treat cracked heels.
 Foot creams are richer in texture so they can soften and heal very dry and hard patches on your feet.

-When it comes to shoes, the number one thing you need to look out for is comfort.
+When it comes to foot care solutions for teachers, the number one thing you need to look out for is comfort.
 Remember that in most cases, you can help prevent foot and shoe problems by adopting the right preventive measures: